 Sojun Mel Weitsman

 Sojun Mel Weitsman is a Soto Zen Buddhist priest and a Dharma heir of Suzuki’s son Hoitsu Suzuki.
 Sojun Weitsman founded the Berkeley Zen Center in 1967 and has been the guiding teacher since then.
 Suzuki Roshi had asked Mel to open the zendo for his students in the Berkeley area.
 Mel began his Zen practice in 1964 at the San Francisco Zen Center and was ordained a priest by Suzuki in 1969.
 Mel also served as co-abbot of SFZC from 1988 to 1997.
 Sojun is an editor of the book Branching Streams Flow in the Darkness: Zen Talks on the Sandokai.

-Our head teacher is Soshin Teah Strozer.
+Soshin Teah Strozer is BZC’s honorary founding teacher.
+She visited Brooklyn Zen Center’s city temple to lead retreats from 2006 through 2010.
+BZC then invited her to be our resident teacher for half of each year, which Teah generously did from 2010 through 2016.
 Teah is a Zen Buddhist priest, dharma teacher, and lineage-holder in the Soto Zen tradition of Shunryu Suzuki Roshi.
 She received dharma transmission from Sojun Mel Weitsman.
 Teah has been practicing meditation since 1967, lived at Tassajara Monastery for 11 years, and has studied directly under Shunryu Suzuki Roshi, Chogyam Trungpa Rinpoche and Dainin Katagiri Roshi.
 Teah has taught for many years at the San Francisco Zen Center and also at the Bay School of San Francisco, where she served as the chaplain.
-She currently divides her time between San Francisco and Brooklyn, visiting our community throughout the year to teach and lead extended meditation retreats and practice periods.
+Teah served as BZC’s founding dharma teacher from 2007 through 2017.